Kourosh-Davoudi/operator-overload/README.md

   - + overload (concatination)
   - &gt;&gt; and << overload

-**Problem:** Impliment the following operators Implement the following operators for str class:
+**Problem:** Implement the following operators for str class.
+Note that str class (solution to Lab 6) has been written for you and you need only focus on adding the following operator functions.
 - = (assignment operator): performs the assignment.
 Example of usage  s1 = s2; // s1 and s2 are str
 - + (concatenation operator): returns the concatenation of two operators.
 Example of usage  s1 + s2;
 - << and >> (insertion and extraction operators): do the input and output.
 Example of usage  cout << s1; or cin >> s2